-At the time of the printing of this edition, 1966, The Rosicrucian Fellowship Headquarters continues to carry forward its purpose of disseminating the Western Wisdom Teachings along the lines started by Max Heindel.
-In addition to the Philosophy and Astrology Courses given by Correspondence, a Course of twenty-eight lessons in Bible Interpretation, is now offered.
-A number of additional books by Max Heindel have been added to our list of publications, and also those on Bible Interpretation by Corinne Heline (an early pupil of Max Heindel).
+At the time of the printing of this edition, 1998, The Rosicrucian Fellowship Headquarters continues to carry forward its purpose of disseminating the Western Wisdom Teachings along the lines started by Max Heindel.
+In addition to the Philosophy and Astrology Courses given by Correspondence, a Course of twenty-eight lessons in Bible Interpretation is now offered.
+A number of additional books by Max Heindel have been added to our list of publications and also those on Bible Interpretation by Corinne Heline (an early pupil of Max Heindel).
 The number of volumes shipped out from Mt.
-Ecclesia to all parts of the world increases each year, and several new buildings have been erected since 1921, including more modern living quarters for workers.
+Ecclesia to all parts of the world increases each year and several new buildings have been erected since 1921, including more modern living quarters for workers.

-A day school is conducted every summer for at least four weeks during which classes in the Rosicrucian Philosophy, Spiritual Astrology (including erecting of the chart, delineation, and astro-analysis). and Bible Interpretation are taught by teachers well versed in their subjects.
-Anyone interested in the New Age Teachings is eligible to enroll, provided he or she is not a hypnotist, or professionally engaged as a medium, a palmist, or an astrologer.
+Day schools in several languages are conducted every summer for one to two weeks each during which classes in the Rosicrucian Philosophy, Spiritual Astrology (including erecting of the chart, delineation and astro-analysis), Bible Interpretation, Healing and related subjects are taught by teachers well versed in their subjects.
+Anyone interested in the New Age Esoteric Teachings is eligible to enroll, provided he or she is not a hypnotist or professionally engaged as a medium, a palmist or an astrologer.